lucastmah/my-personal-website/README.md

 # My Personal Website

-Hi, this is the repo for my website which can be viewed at https://lucasmah.netlify.app.
+Hi, this is my repository for my site which can be viewed at https://lucasmah.netlify.app.
 Thanks for stopping by!